-That is where you come in!
-I am asking any of you talented writers, poets or dreamers who may be interested to …
+‘Name that Vase – Reader’s Choice Edition’ is a friendly writing competition where we ask any of you talented writers, poets or dreamers out there who may be interested to …